huiminliuresearch/huiminliuresearch.github.io1/README.md

 ------------

 #### Ph.D.
-Student in Business Administration with Concentration in Tourism and Sport
+Candidate in Business Administration with Concentration in Tourism and Sport
 [Fox School of Business](https://www.fox.temple.edu/)

 [School of Sport, Tourism and Hospitality Management](https://sthm.temple.edu/)